UBC-LA-Hackathon/hack-la-2022/README.md

 * a data sample (full data is available to registrants through the Canvas course)

 * a final_product folder
-  * please fill out `description.md`
+  * add your final product description and reflection
-  * add your presentation files or a link to your presentation
+  * add your presentation files or a link to your presentation - suggested areas to cover in `slides.pptx` (use this as a template, a guide, or just inspiration - it is not a requirement to answer all questions)
-  * add your final product description (or use this README to describe)